Cherednik algebras and Calogero-Moser cells: General theory

-\begin{proof} When $\Delta$ is finite, the lemma follow from Lemma \ref{le:exactsequenceK0}.
-When $\Delta$ is finitely generated, given a finite family $I$ of $\Delta$, there is an ideal $\Gamma$ of $\Delta$ such that $\Delta\setminus\Gamma$ is finite and contains $I$.
-Since the lemma holds for $\CC/\CC[\Gamma]$, we deduce that the lemma holds for $\CC$.
+\begin{proof} When $\Delta$ is finite, the lemma follows from Lemma \ref{le:exactsequenceK0}.
+When $\Delta$ is finitely generated, given a finite subset $I$ of $\Delta$, there is an ideal $\Gamma$ of $\Delta$ such that $\Delta\setminus\Gamma$ is finite and contains $I$.
+Since the lemma holds for $\CC(\Delta\setminus\Gamma)$, we deduce that the lemma holds for $\CC$.
 The general case follows from Lemma \ref{le:K0colim}. \end{proof}

 \begin{defi} We say that $\CC$ is {\em separated} if $D^b(\CC)$ is generated as a triangulated category by $\{V\otimes_k D\}$, where $V\in k\mmod$ and $D\in\Delta$. \end{defi}

 \begin{lem} If all the finitely generated ideals of $\Gamma$ are finite, then $\CC$ is separated. \end{lem}